suffolklibraries/lgc/content/collections/events/musical-memories-bury-28-11.md

     content:
       -
         type: text
         text: 'These friendly sessions are facilitated by Mark Coburn and Tracy Sharp and a team of wonderful singing volunteers.
-The sessions take place on the first and third Thursdays of the month.'
+The sessions take place on the second and fourth Thursdays of the month.'
   -
     type: paragraph
     attrs: